signet-framework/case-study/pages/case-study/background/monoliths_and_microservices.md

 Independent deployability is only possible to the extent that business domains are well-defined (so that cross-domain changes are rare), and service's APIs change in ways that are backwards compatible.
 As with limited ownership, independent deployability makes it easier for each business domain to evolve quickly, since teams do not need to worry about batching the deployment of their changes with the changes from other teams.

-The flip side of maximizing the independence of each business domain is that it can be more challenging to re-architect the application as a whole.
-This makes microservices less suitable for new businesses where the long-term business domains are not yet known with confidence.

-Another trade-off with microservices is that even a single instance of the application becomes a kind of distributed system, creating a host of new challenges.
+A major trade-off with microservices is that even a single instance of the application becomes a kind of distributed system, creating a host of new challenges.
 Communicating with out-of-process components introduces additional latency and unreliability into the system.
 In addition, the overall deployment strategy for the application can be more complex.
 These challenges make microservices less suitable for applications managed by a small number of engineers, as they gain less from the benefits mentioned above in exchange for this added complexity.
+Additionally, getting started with microservices may involve more initial investment in designing the infrastructure than a monolith would require.

 ## Testing Microservices